Non-Negative Matrix Factorization for 2D-XAS Images of Lithium Ion Batteries: Results

 \subsection{Spectral decomposition of extracted XAS}

-In Fig.~7, three spatial domain patterns B3, B5, and B8 were presented, which are corresponding to the spatial patterns D1-3 classified by PTE.
-Thus, by Bayesian spectroscopy, we performed spectral decomposition of the XAS extracted for B3, B5, and B8, and the results are presented in Fig.~\ref{iakaiFig01}.
-Colored-area spectra denote the extracted XAS by the modified ONMF.
-In Bayesian spectroscopy, the values of maximum a posteriori (MAP), which maximize the total posterior probability, are adopted.
-The spectral component of $\mathcal{S}(E;\boldsymbol{\theta}_\mathcal{S})$ and the peak structures of $\mathcal{G}_k(E;\boldsymbol{\theta}_k)$ in Eq.~(\ref{iakaiEq01}) are depicted by dashed and thin-solid curves, respectively.
-By Bayes free energy minimization, the numbers of the peak structures [$K$ in Eq.~(\ref{iakaiEq01})] are estimated to be 14, 12, and 14 for the XAS extracted for B3, B5, and B8 domains, respectively.
+Figure~7 presents three spatial domain patterns, B3, B5, and B8, which correspond to the spatial patterns D1-3 classified by PTE.
+We used Bayesian spectroscopy to decompose the XAS extracted from B3, B5, and B8; the results are presented in Fig.~\ref{iakaiFig01}.
+Colored-area spectra denote the extracted XAS by the one-sided ONMF.
+Bayesian spectroscopy uses the MAP values, which maximize the total posterior probability.
+The spectral component of $\mathcal{S}(E;\boldsymbol{\theta}_\mathcal{S})$ and the peak structures of $\mathcal{G}_k(E;\boldsymbol{\theta}_k)$ in Eq.~(\ref{iakaiEq01}) are depicted as dashed and thin solid curves, respectively.
+By using Bayes free energy minimization, the peaks [$K$ in Eq.~(\ref{iakaiEq01})] are estimated to number 14, 12, and 14 for the XAS extracted from domains B3, B5, and B8, respectively.